 Students graduating from the program will receive training within five core domains which are central to the study of global communicable disease: 1) Tropical and Emerging Infections 2) Microbiology 3) Immunology and Genetics and 4) Public Health Interventions and Disease Control and 5) Applied Global Communicable Disease.
 In addition to the MPH Core Courses students will be reouired to take a minimum of one course from within each domain.
 Students will then work with their facultv advisor to select a more narrow focus for elective course offerings.
 It is anticipated that students will take all of the courses within their specific domain of Interest.

 Concentration Admission Information

+In addition to the Program Admission requirements, applicants must have the following:

 Suggested/preferred undergraduate majors: Biology, Zoology, Microbiology, Immunology